-This course is designed to introduce the student to the DNP project and the knowledge and skills necessary to complete an original work of scholarship at the doctoral level.
-Students will develop a project premise based on a clinical or practice problem of their choice.
-Students will develop research questions and a problem statement, with a summary of their plans for a DNP project.
+Introduces the DNP project and the knowledge and skills necessary to complete an original work of scholarship at the doctoral level.
+Students develop a project premise based on a clinical or practice problem of their choice and research questions and a problem statement with a summary of their plans for a DNP project.
 Aspects of this course will be completed during the on-campus orientation.
 Approval for each step in the DNP project process must be obtained before moving on to the next step in the DNP project process.
-Each DNP Project course will run for the entire semester, concurrent with other courses in that semester.
+Each DNP Project course will run for the entire semester concurrent with other courses in that semester.